Wind-River/meta-wr-sbom/petalinux-sbom.md

 $ cd /opt/petalinux/workspace
 ```

-**NOTE**: You can choice where to build your new project, but you need to make sure you have proper permission to the workspace place and have enough free disk space (about 12G).
+**NOTE**: You can choice where to build your new project, but you need to make sure you have proper permission to the workspace place and have enough free disk space.

 * initialize build environment